sparrc/cookbook/readme.md

 - 5 large portions
 - 1.5 hours

-preheat oven to 400 degrees, with rack in middle.
+#### Ingredients:

 - 1  Onion
 - 1 can Diced Tomatoes
 - 2 tbsp Olive Oil
 - 4 cups Seafood broth
+- 1  Green Bell Pepper
+- 1  Red Bell Pepper
+- 1 1/4 cup Bomba Rice
+- 3/4 lb Dover Sole, or Halibut
+- 1 pinch saffron
+- 1 lb Mixed seafood
+- 1/2 lb Shrimp

+#### Directions:

+1. Preheat oven to 400 degrees, with rack in middle.
-Heat olive oil in paella pan on medium heat.
+1. **sofrito:** Heat olive oil in paella pan on medium heat.
 Roughly blend onion and tomatoes in a blender, and add them to the pan, add salt to taste.
 In a separate pot, bring seafood broth to a simmer, covered.
 Cook onion and tomato, stirring occasionally until dark brownish red.
 This will take around 30-40 minutes.

-- 1  Green Bell Pepper
-- 1  Red Bell Pepper
-- 11/4 cup Bomba Rice
-- 3/4 lb Dover Sole, or Halibut
-- 1 pinch saffron
-Chop green and red bell peppers.
+1. Chop green and red bell peppers.
 Chop fish into bite-size pieces.
 As sofrito finishes cooking, Add bell peppers and cook an additional 5 minutes.
 Remove seafood broth from heat and stir in fish and saffron.
 Add rice to sofrito and stir until blended, then add broth to the everything.
 Let rice cook, stirring occasionally and rotating paella pan for about 15 minutes.

-- 1 lb Mixed seafood
-- 1/2 lb Shrimp
-Add seafood to paella and stir into mixture, minus shrimp and clams/mussels.
+1. Add seafood to paella and stir into mixture, minus shrimp and clams/mussels.
 Insert any clams and/or mussels into the rice, hinge-side down.
 Arrange shrimp on top of rice.
 Cover paella with tin foil and finish in oven for 10-12 minutes.
 If liquid remains, put oven on low broil and cook away